HackYourFuture/Project/documentation/guide-newproject.md

 If eslint finds errors, commit process will be aborted.
 In that case you would need to fix problems first and commit again.

 This setup will allow you work in team with more confidence, have same code linting and formatting for every team member, and won't allow "bad code" to go to remote repo.

+## Conclusion

+Finished?
+Be proud of yourself, because you just setup a basic project folder!
+You are now completely able to start any web application project using Node.js in the backend and React in the frontend.

+Be sure to commit everything you did to your remote repository.
+When you're finished put a link to it in your class Slack channel, so the teacher can see it.